Addressing soul sleep and the belief that the soul came from the Greeks

 "And he (Jesus) was transfigured before them, and his face shone like the sun, and his clothes became white as light.
 And behold, there appeared to them Moses and Elijah, talking with him.
 (Mat 17:2-3).
 The apostilles here witnessed Moses and Elijah talking with Jesus long after they had died."

-I had a Jehovah's Witness try to get around the literal interpretation of this verse by framing it strictly as an intangible "vision," but multiple people typically don't have the same vision.
+Response: Multiple people typically don't have the same vision.
 It would be like multiple people having the same exact dream; it doesn't happen.
 It's true that some translations use the word "vision," but when we look at the Greek word behind it, "horama," it doesn't necessarily mean something that isn't real, like a dream, but is something extraordinary or significant.
 The context determines the interpretation.
 Clearly, the apostles present believed it was real; why else would Jesus tell them not to talk about it?
 A variation of this word is used to describe Moses "seeing" a burning bush (Acts 7:31).
 There is no one arguing that Moses actually saw a burning bush.

 "When he opened the fifth seal, I saw under the altar the souls of those who had been slain for the word of God and for the witness they had borne."
 (Rev 6:9)

-You can’t cry out to God if your soul is dead or “asleep.”
+Response: You can’t cry out to God if your soul is dead or “asleep.”
 In Revelation 20:4, John sees a flashforward where they come to life and reign with Christ for a thousand years.
 Clearly then, they were crying out to God AFTER they had died but BEFORE they are resurrected and reign with Christ.

 "And Jesus said unto him, Verily I say unto thee, Today shalt thou be with me in paradise."
 (Luk 23:43).